Portuguese in France: Great Portuguese emigration (1957–1974)

-The majority of the emigrants settled in the Parisian banlieue, but, as time went by, many also resettled to other regions such as Corse or Normandy.
+The majority of the emigrants settled in the Parisian banlieue, but, as time went by, many also resettled to other regions such as Corsica or Normandy.

 The phenomenon reached its peak in 1970, when in a single year 135,667 Portuguese left their homes for France.
-The French media tended to portray these emigrants as individuals with limited cultural knowledge and no political affiliation, typically associated with low-skilled jobs.
+The French media tended to portray these immigrants as individuals with limited cultural knowledge and no political affiliation, typically associated with low-skilled jobs.
 Women are frequently depicted as gatekeepers, and men are often depicted as construction workers, perpetuating a stereotypical image that does not accurately reflect the diversity of their professions and skills.

-From 1973, with the with the economic crisis ending the Trente Glorieuses (or thirty glorious years), the end of the dictatorship, the instauration of democracy and the end of the Colonial war, emigration to France fell sharply in the following decades.
+From 1973, with the economic crisis ending the Trente Glorieuses (or thirty glorious years), the end of the dictatorship, the instauration of democracy and the end of the Colonial war, emigration to France fell sharply in the following decades.